joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 Meanwhile some organizations and businesses are just starting their microservice and single-page client-side web app journey.

-Which is on the new bleeding edge and which is behind the curve?
+Which of these is on the bleeding edge and which is behind the curve?

 Or, maybe, they're both fine.
 The question I have is: Are you *choosing* the approach that best suits your needs, context, and constraints?
 If your company went all [.GM](General Motors) tomorrow, could you maintain your website?

 Let us also consider the notion of low- and no-code solutions, which were also available and promised in 2001.
 "Develop a full blown website without learning how to write code!"

 What does "modern" mean again?

+The codebase for this site as of this writing, would be considered a monolith.
+With that said, this monolith can deliver this site using:

+- dynamic page building and
+- a static site.

+Would we be better served if this was *not* a monolithic app?